Rubzio/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [This section](#names)

+Proper naming can greatly increase code readability making it easier to spot logical problems as well as reducing future effort required to modify and use it.

 ### Use descriptive names

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Names](#names) > [This section](#use-descriptive-names)